TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 boot information structure and pass it to the executable following the ABI/calling convention in the register for each architecture.

+The return address must be null at the time the control is transferred to the executable.

 ### 5.1 x86-64 Registers

 Following the System V AMD64 ABI[^4].